Kansas City Cheesy Corn

 Cheesy corn stores well in the fridge for several days, but you’re gonna hafta be a bit careful when reheating.
 Don’t freeze this dish.

-• This is a case where reheating too fast and too hot can cause the cheese to “break” and this happens especially if a larger amount is reheated.
-Basically, some will be overheated and the cheese can turn stringy and separate into a greasy mass.
+• This is a case where reheating too fast and too hot can cause the cheese to “break,” and this happens especially if a larger amount is reheated.
+If some areas overheat, the cheese can separate and turn into a stringy greasy mess.

-• Reheat slowly in the microwave on a low setting and stir often- I sometimes use the defrost setting if I’m not in a hurry,
+• To prevent this, reheat slowly in the microwave on a low setting and stir often- I sometimes use the defrost setting if I’m not in a hurry,

 Saving Money: